-And how to repair a damaged barrier for long-term skin health
+And how to repair & maintain a damaged barrier for long-term skin health

 What is the skin barrier?